bmbodj/COMP396/README.md

 # COMP396

+## Fall 2019
-## Project Title: Reproducible machine learning: A review of representation learning approaches for drug discovery
+## Reproducible machine learning: A review of representation learning approaches for drug discovery

 Objective: The goal  of this project is to replicate the machine learning paper work :
 [Neural message passing for Quantum Chemistry] (https://arxiv.org/abs/1704.01212) from Gilmer et al.